 Croatia’s mountains are beautiful, so many travelers come here to hike.
 If that’s your plan, make sure to seek expert advice from local guides, even you’re embarking on what seems like an easy trek.
 The weather in Croatia’s mountains is fickle, even in summer, and temperatures can drop dramatically overnight.
 Solo hikers have gotten lost in the mountains, so join a group if you can.
 Call the emergency number, 112, if you need help.

 If you’re headed to Croatia’s northern forests, take precautions against ticks (which can transmit encephalitis) and against fires, which are common in Croatia’s forests during the country’s hot, dry summers.
 Make sure cigarette butts are completely extinguished, don’t light barbecues, and don’t leave behind any trash.
 In the event of a forest fire, earthquake, flash flood, or other natural disaster, monitor media reports and follow local authorities’ instructions.

 Landmine Dangers in Croatia

 Some travel destinations have figurative minefields.
-Croatia has literal ones, littered with unexploded bombs, left over from conflicts that ended back in 1995.
-Sadly, in the era since peace was declared, these dangerous leftovers have killed and maimed hundreds of people.
+Croatia has literal ones, littered with unexploded bombs, leftover from conflicts that ended back in 1995.
+Sadly, in the era since peace was declared, these dangerous remnants have killed and maimed hundreds of people.